dvdmtw98/notes/notes-vault/information-security/tools/splunk/splunk-search.md

 | metadata index=* type=sourcetypes
 ```

-These commands are quick and will not slow down the system.
+These commands are quick and will not slow down Splunk.

 ```
 | makeresults count=3